crazybolillo/Kiwistry/README.md

 # AtomicModels
 Free software designed to serve as a learning resource for chemistry related themes like atoms and molecules.
 The app provides diagrams and data on the subjects mentioned before.
 It also provides trivia based games to test current knowledge and promote improvement.
-The source code has been designed to make it as easy as possible for users to make modifications in order to fit their needs.

 ![Alt text](/images/KiwiGUI.png?raw=true "App snapshot")